 In France, I was quite surprised to discover I was expected to be at my husband's beck and call.
 There, the term "feminist" is almost an insult now.
 My goodness.
 I even witnessed female friends, and family actually doing my husband's chores when I refuse to do it.
 When he does his share at home.
 When I was screaming he does.
 When I was begging to let him DO.
 I didn't feel like fighting so I ended doing a lot more chores than I do at home, including his laundry.
 The laundry machines are a third of the size of ours here in California, which means 3 times the job, laundering every day!
 And there was no drier.
 No dishwasher.
 Victorian times looked less romantic, suddenly.

 On the back of this watercolor sketch I found a note I wrote: "Go do your laundry yourself, I'm working".
 I was exasperated.
-Nobody would understand (except for my wonderful mother-I love you Maman) that I have a job, and that I was actually trying to find , between tending for my son and now my husband, time to do it.
-I was told there is no vacation time for women.
-I was told it was a shame I didn't do more housekeeping .
+Nobody would understand (except for my wonderful mother-I love you Maman) that I have a job, and that I was actually trying to find, between tending for my son and now my husband, time to do it.
+I was told "there is no vacation time for women".
+I was told it was a shame I didn't do more housekeeping.
 I was astounded and angry.
 I passed the exam to one of the best art school in Paris, got two masters, I taught in university, I even got a (shared) Oscar, and here I was making coffee and washing dishes, doing laundry and running outside to hang it, while no male hands were touching the sink or the soap, ever.
 It felt like a dystopia.
 It felt like a parallel universe.
 It didn't feel right.
 It was real.

-The full day of brainstorming with my beloved publisher felt more like vacation...
+The full day of brainstorming with my beloved publisher felt like a vacation...